MeisQuietude/MeisQuietude/README.md

 ## Briefly, I...

 - 'm Stepan, the world saw me on December 15, 2000.
-About a decade and a half later, I answered him for the first time: `Hello World!`
+About a decade and a half later, I answered it for the first time: `Hello World!`
 - live in Yekaterinburg, Russia
 - specialize in writing server business logic (backend)
 - enjoy programming and learning new technologies